Why Local Ads Work: The Power of Neighborhood-Level OOH in Indonesia

 It’s not just about aesthetics—there’s a psychological reason why local OOH works so well.
 Studies show that repeated exposure to an ad in a familiar environment increases brand recall.
 When people see the same ad every day on their way to work, it embeds itself in their subconscious.

 Moreover, in Indonesia, where word-of-mouth is king, a striking local ad doesn’t just influence the viewer—it sparks conversations.
-A cleverly placed banner can turn into neighborhood chatter, multiplying its reach organically.
+A cleverly placed banner can turn into neighborhood chatter, multiplying its reach organically, particularly through ad outdoor placements.

 How Brands Can Leverage Local OOH in Indonesia